Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 27.3% of residents work from home, which may be due to COVID-19 conditions.
-Across all routes, service frequency averages 35 trips per day, resulting in approximately six weekly trips per stop.
+According to the 2021 Census, 27.3% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 35 trips per day across all routes, equating to approximately six weekly trips per individual stop.

 Frequently Asked Questions - Transport